mishoo/pdf-mode.el/README.md

 at all.
 This is probably a bad idea; comments welcome.

 `pdf-fix-xrefs` expects `startxref` to really be at the end of the file, and the `trailer` dictionary to precede it, as per the spec.
-The `xref` table can be anywhere in the page, but `pdf-fix-xrefs` fill move it at the end just before the `trailer`.
+The `xref` table can be anywhere in the page, but `pdf-fix-xrefs` will move it at the end just before the `trailer`.
 If no `xref` section exists, `pdf-fix-xrefs` won't mind and will just generate one.

 Highlighting references with `M-?` (`M-x pdf-highlight-refs`) will enter a minor mode where the following additional key